Private AI & Security

 Step 4: Connect the Generator (Your LLM)

 The final step is connecting the retrieval layer to a large language model like GPT-4, Claude, or Llama.
+If you're considering a self-hosted model for data privacy reasons, our Llama vs GPT-4 comparison covers the performance and cost trade-offs at enterprise scale.
 The retrieved document chunks are inserted into the prompt as context, and the LLM generates a response based on that context.
 The key difference between RAG and standard ChatGPT is that RAG grounds the answer in your actual data.
 The LLM is not making things up.
 It is synthesizing information from the documents you provided.
 You can also include source citations in the output so users know exactly where the answer came from.

 The Hard ROI: Prove the Value in Dollars